musflood/401-python-prework/README.md

 #### **Unit 4:** Taking a Vacation - part 7
 Uses functions to help plan a vacation based on user input.
 Determines the total cost of the trip from the amount of spending money and the costs of the hotel, the plane trip, and the rental car based on the length of the trip and the city.
 #### **Unit 5:** A Day at the Supermarket - part 12
+Builds out the functionality of a supermarket.
+On the management side, keeps track of product prices and inventory using dictionaries.
+On the consumer side, computes the bill for a given shopping list of food given that the items are in stock.
 #### **Unit 6:** Student Becomes the Teacher - part 9
 #### **Unit 7:** Battleship! - part 18